ElectricBlocks/electricblocks.github.io/content/docs/prologue/quick-start.md

 Once the Forge installer has completed, you will need to install the Electric Blocks mod.
 You can find an official relase on our downloads page here: <https://github.com/ElectricBlocks/electricblocks/releases>

-Download the file and place it in your mods folder.
+Download the `.jar` file and place it in your mods folder.
 This will vary based on your system but it can usually be found here:

 Windows: `C:\Users\Your Username\AppData\Roaming\.minecraft`